 When you provide the security and dignity that everyone deserves, you empower them to take an active role in improving their situation.

-So, from those small acts of kindness, a Jasper has inspired a whole community to come together and back his vision.
+So, from those small acts of kindness, Jasper has inspired a whole community to come together and back his vision.
 So 'Help Bristol's Homeless', now a registered charity was born.

 With a mission to get homeless people off the street first, and then give them a helping hand in the right direction, Help Bristol’s Homeless is changing the face of homelessness in Bristol.

 Unlike many homeless charities, their ethos is that housing must come first, and then everything else comes after.
 Many complex factors can lead to homelessness, and, while it is true that these issues need to be resolved to keep people off the street, they believe that the priority must be to get people into safe, stable, and comfortable accommodation.

 From there, they can help them to improve their own lives and reach their potential.
 They work with the support of their directors, trustees, staff, and volunteers to build temporary accommodation for residents while they access the help needed to secure a permanent home.